thehamop1/ProjectBoilerplate/README.md

         - Install the newest stable version of gcc and gdb
           - On my machine I had gcc 10 installed.
     - Git operations
-      - Grab testing framework from google: git submodule init --update
+      - Grab testing framework from google: git submodule update --init
     - How to build on linux/osx from bash/terminal
         1. mkdir build
         2. cd build